httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

-If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!I-D.ietf-httpbis-caching}}, Section 5.2.2.3) or consistently send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4).
+If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!I-D.ietf-httpbis-cache}}, Section 5.2.2.3) or consistently send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4).

 For example, this response: